 About 14% develop severe disease requiring hospitalization and oxygen support, and, of those, up to 30% require admission to an intensive care unit (ICU).

 As you can see, the way this illness plays out is a bit all over the place.
-COVID-19 can cause life-threatening symptoms, worsening to pneumonia, or you can feel just fine and still have this virus.
+COVID-19 can cause life-threatening symptoms, worsening to pneumonia; it may cause long-term, possibly chronic symptoms; or you can feel just fine and still have this virus.
 Case in point: Study authors looking at COVID-19 cases on the cruise ship Diamond Princess found that 19.2% of people who tested positive for the virus on the ship were asymptomatic.

 How Is the New Coronavirus Transmitted?

-Information about COVID-19 is evolving as more people around the world get the illness, as health care professionals share what they’re learning while treating patients, and as researchers and major health organizations rush to publish the latest accurate data.
+It's important to note that these transmission pathways are not mutually exclusive, and that information about COVID-19 is ever-evolving.
+As more people around the world get the illness, health care professionals share what they’re learning in real time, and researchers and major health organizations rush to publish the latest accurate data, we'll continue to share all updates with you.

 Here’s how we know you can get COVID-19:

-Coughing, sneezing, talking.
-If a person with COVID-19 coughs, sneezes, or even exhales within about 6 feet of you, droplets of varying sizes (large, medium, and small) from their nose (mucus) or mouth (saliva) can infect you when you inhale them into your lungs.
-This is called person-to-person transmission, and experts think this is likely the most common way you can be infected with the virus.
+Coughing, sneezing, talking, singing, exhaling.
+If a person with COVID-19 coughs, sneezes, sings, or even exhales within about 6 feet of you, droplets of varying sizes (large, medium, and small) from their nose (mucus) or mouth (saliva) can infect you when you inhale them into your lungs.

 Researchers reported in the New England Journal of Medicine in mid-March 2020 that, in a controlled environment, those droplets can stay in the air—so, airborne—for up to three hours, but more real-world study is needed to determine how realistic this transmission is.